Responsible Lending and Marketing

 Non-payment of credit could result in collections activities.
 Each of our third party lenders has its own policies regarding non-payment as governed by state lending regulations.
 OpenPayday.com strongly encourages you to review your particular lender’s policy on non-payment including any fees and penalties you may be subject to for non-payment.
 Lenders within our network should practice debt collection in a fair manner abiding by FTC policies.

-Depending on your state’s laws, your lender may be able to offer plans to renew your loan, rollover options, and other ways of extending the re-payment period to help you make payments in full.
+Depending on your state’s laws, your lender may be able to offer plans to renew your shorter-duration loan, rollover options, and other ways of extending the re-payment period to help you make payments in full.
 Please be aware, renewal plans presented to you by your lender should only be undertaken in special circumstances after making all relevant considerations because the costs involved will add to the amount of money you will have to repay.

-While all lenders in our network follow federal regulations, individual states also have numerous laws for lending within their borders.
+While lenders in our network follow federal regulations, individual states also have numerous laws for lending within their borders.
 These include strict adherence to local laws regarding interest rates, rollover limits and fees, presentment limits, maximum loan terms, cool-off periods between loans, and more.
 It is important for consumers to educate themselves about their loan offer before considering whether or not to accept it, including the federal and state laws, rules, and regulations that apply.

-By registering on OpenPayday.com, you are also giving your express consent to receive promotional and advertising materials from OpenPayday.com, our network of lenders, and/or third party marketing partners with whom we may share your information.
+By registering on OpenPayday.com, you are also giving your express consent to receive promotional and advertising materials from OpenPayday.com, our network of lenders, and third party marketers with whom we may share your information.
 They may also provide information to you about additional services and/or products.
 You further understand and consent that all communications, whether to assist you in obtaining the loan you requested or for promotional purposes or otherwise, may be through direct mail, e-mail (at the e-mail address you provided) and/or by telephone/mobile device (at the number(s) you provided) regardless of if your e-mail address and/or numbers may be listed on a corporate, state, or federal Do-Not-Contact registry, suppression list, or the like.

 To opt out of receiving such marketing materials and/or communications, you may request to be removed by using the relevant opt-out mechanism in such communications or by contacting the third party directly.
-OpenPayday.com is not responsible for any promotional and advertising materials sent to you by the lender and other third parties and has no control over stopping all unwanted communications directed to you from sources beyond its control.
+OpenPayday.com is not responsible for any promotional and advertising materials sent to you by the lender and other marketers and has no control over stopping unwanted communications directed to you from sources beyond its direct control.
 You will need to contact your lender and/or the sender of the communication directly in order to remove your name and/or contact information from their list of recipients.

 The content on this Site is not intended to be and should not be taken as legal advice in any manner and is not a substitute for qualified legal representation.